norok2/flyingcircus/README.rst

 It is relatively easy to extend and users are encouraged to tweak with it.

-Most of the code is used is used in a number of projects where it is tested against real-life scenarios.
+Most of the code is used in a number of projects where it is tested against real-life scenarios.

 As a result of the code maturity, some of the library components may